-- An organization involved in the design, development, production, deployment, service, and - support of medical device and healthcare information technology may establish means for achieving each of the applicable plan components with target dates and periodically assessing - achieving each of the applicable plan components with target dates and periodically assessing progress and maturity against the JSP.
-The table below is an example of a JSP maturity - assessment.
+An organization involved in the design, development, production, deployment, service, and support of medical device and healthcare information technology may establish means for achieving each of the applicable plan components with target dates and periodically assessing progress and maturity against the JSP.
+The table below is an example of a JSP maturity assessment.
 Once the framework is understood, it is recommended that an initial assessment is completed and the follow-ups scheduled and executed.
 Note that other maturity assessments may be of value and additional information on the CMMI maturity assessment is found in Appendix K.